EventsThe New Social Environment#299

 Joan Kee

-Professor Joan Kee teaches in the History of Art at the University of Michigan and was Robert Sterling Clark Visiting Professor at Williams College in 2021.
-Her books include Models of Integrity: Art and Law in Post Sixties America (2019) and Contemporary Korean Art: Tansaekhwa and the Urgency of Method (2014).
-She is the guest editor of “Why Art and Law,” a special issue of Law and Literature forthcoming later this year.
-A volunteer lawyer in Detroit, she is an Editor-at-Large at the Brooklyn Rail.
+Professor Joan Kee teaches in the History of Art at the University of Michigan and is a Ford Foundation Scholar in Residence at MoMA.
+Her forthcoming book, The Geometries of Afro Asia: Art beyond Solidarity, engages with Black and Asian artists and the vibrant worlds they initiate through their works and will be released by the University of California Press this April.
+Kee’s other books include Models of Integrity: Art and Law in Post Sixties America (2019) and Contemporary Korean Art: Tansaekhwa and the Urgency of Method (2014).
+An occasional public interest lawyer in Detroit, she is an Editor-at-Large at the Brooklyn Rail.